cysouw/graphicalgrammar/text/english.md

 Large fold-out sheet from Mason [-@mason1871: after page 200], shown here from the scan of Mason [-@mason1881: after page 268].
 This approach to use tables for the analysis of sentences is reminiscent of Morell's approach, cf. [@fig:morell1884_52].
 :::

 Mason substantially revises his grammar again with the 25th edtion [@mason1881].
 The section on sentence analysis is much expanded and the use of underlining is much more prominently used compared to earlier versions [@mason1881: 183-206].
-Also, the hierarchical bracketing and the dash-notation in the analysis of sentences with multiple subordination is completely removed.
+However, the hierarchical bracketing and the dash-notation in the analysis of sentences with multiple subordination is completely removed.

 ### Meiklejohn (1862) *An easy English grammar for beginners* {#sec:meiklejohn1862}